psmithy/OpenStreetMeteo/README.md

 ## About

+This project provides weather.py, a command line tool that takes in the name of a location as an argument, geocodes it using the Nominatim API, and pulls weather data for the location from Open-Meteo.
+Currently it returns hourly weather data for the current day printed in a table.

-This is a Python project I started to practice formatting API requests and building command line tools.
-It might become the basis for more projects later on. 🙂
+I started this project to practice formatting API requests and building command line tools.
+It might become the basis for more of my projects later on. 🙂

 ## Usage